-Debra Fowler is History UnErased’s Co-Founder and Director of Development.
-Debra is a veteran (former) classroom teacher, U.S. Army veteran, documentary filmmaker and public speaker who is resolute to challenge the status quo and respond (with a gentle assertion) to the injustices that are entrenched within the realm of education.
-Debra has produced two documentary films, “Through Gay Eyes” and “Hard Truth, Levity and Hope,” which promote awareness of individuals who are currently ignored, marginalized or excluded within our public school system.
-These documentary films provided leverage in advocating for equitable treatment of all students regarding educational policy and access to resources.
+Debra uses the personal and professional experiences of being a veteran (former) classroom teacher, U.S. Army veteran, author, and public speaker to challenge the inequities and injustices entrenched within the realm of education.
+Debra has produced two documentary films, “Hard Truth, Levity and Hope” (2012) and “Through Gay Eyes” (2013) to promote awareness of individuals who are currently ignored, marginalized or excluded within the public school system.

-Eric Marcus is executive editor of Making Gay History podcast which brings to life the voices of champions, heroes, and witnesses to LGBTQ history.
+Eric is the Creator and Host of the Making Gay History podcast which brings to life the voices of champions, heroes, and witnesses to LGBT+ history.
 He is the author of a dozen books, including the award-winning Making Gay History: The Half-Century Fight for Lesbian & Gay Equal Rights; Why Suicide?; and Is It A Choice?
 He is also co-author of Breaking the Surface, the #1 New York Times best-selling autobiography of Olympic diving champion Greg Louganis.
-Eric is a former associate producer for ABC television’s “Good Morning America” and CBS Morning News.
-He also served as associate producer for “Stonewall Uprising,” a PBS “American Experience” documentary, and was supervising producer for two recent documentaries on the experience of suicide loss.
+Read more

-Sara Burningham is a New York-based producer, editor and writer.
-She has produced award-winning FM talk radio in London and reported on the U.S. elections as a foreign correspondent.
-In addition to Sara’s cogent and pragmatic work, she has crafted narrative gems for public radio in the Ozarks, edited the rat-a-tat-tat AM news leader that is 1010WINS, and has contributed to KUAF 91.3 public radio in Arkansas as producer, reporter and host.
+Sara is the Executive Producer of the Making Gay History podcast.
+A New York-based producer, editor, and writer.
+Sara has produced award-winning FM talk radio in London and reported on the U.S. elections as a foreign correspondent.
+Sara has crafted narrative gems for public radio in the Ozarks, edited the rat-a-tat-tat AM news leader that is 1010WINS, and has contributed to KUAF 91.3 public radio in Arkansas as producer, reporter and host.